TNolan01/player_track/README.md

 </p>
 <br>

 <li>The 'List All Matches' button which divides the Match Listings and Squad Selection when selected, will display all fixtures in date order.
-The admin can also change details for the a fixture and/or update or create a squad.</li>
+The admin can also change details for the fixture and/or update or create a squad.</li>

 <br>
 <p align="center" width="100%">